saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 As with the previous example, the first step is [uploading your file in the Vault Drive](/api-testing/use-cases/use-drive/#step-1-uploading-the-file-in-the-vault-drive).

-This time, we are using _users.csv_ file that contains a list of user details as shown in the screenshot:
+This time, we are using _users.csv_ file that contains a list of user details as shown:

 <img src={useBaseUrl('/img/api-testing/vault-use-cases/csv-users.png')} alt="Example csv file"/>